BNP Paribas Arbitrage SA Sells 5,004 Shares of Mueller Industries, Inc. (NYSE:MLI)

-BNP Paribas Arbitrage SA cut its stake in Mueller Industries, Inc. (NYSE:MLI) by 12.3% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+BNP Paribas Arbitrage SA reduced its position in shares of Mueller Industries, Inc. (NYSE:MLI) by 12.3% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
 The fund owned 35,775 shares of the industrial products company’s stock after selling 5,004 shares during the quarter.
-BNP Paribas Arbitrage SA owned 0.06% of Mueller Industries worth $1,549,000 at the end of the most recent quarter.
+BNP Paribas Arbitrage SA owned about 0.06% of Mueller Industries worth $1,549,000 as of its most recent filing with the Securities and Exchange Commission.

-The company also recently declared a quarterly dividend, which was paid on Friday, September 17th.
-Shareholders of record on Friday, September 3rd were given a dividend of $0.13 per share.
-This represents a $0.52 dividend on an annualized basis and a yield of 1.25%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, September 17th.
+Investors of record on Friday, September 3rd were given a $0.13 dividend.
 The ex-dividend date of this dividend was Thursday, September 2nd.
-Mueller Industries’s dividend payout ratio (DPR) is currently 21.14%.
+This represents a $0.52 annualized dividend and a dividend yield of 1.25%.
+Mueller Industries’s dividend payout ratio is presently 21.14%.

-Separately, Zacks Investment Research lowered Mueller Industries from a “strong-buy” rating to a “hold” rating in a research report on Wednesday, September 22nd.
+Separately, Zacks Investment Research cut Mueller Industries from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, September 22nd.

 Mueller Industries, Inc engages in the manufacture of copper, brass, aluminum, and plastic products.
 It operates through the following segments: Piping Systems, Industrial Metals, and Climate.
 The Piping Systems segment consists of domestic piping systems group, Canadian operations, European operations, trading group, Jiangsu Mueller-Xingrong Copper Industries Limited, and Jungwoo Metal Ind.